zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

     {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/create-overview-pages/product-overview-ve.png" >}}

 5. Generate an overview page by right-clicking the view entity > **Generate overview pages**.

+6. Add the new overview page to the navigation.

-6. Run your app locally, then click **View App**.
+7. Run your app locally, then click **View App**.
 You should see the data grid populated with the information that was previously added.

 {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/create-overview-pages/ live-data-grid.png" >}}

 {{% alert color="info" %}}

 In the new data grid created by *ProductOverviewVE*, the **Edit** buttons is not functional.
 You can hide or remote this button, or follow the steps below to [update the product microflow](#update-microflow) or [add a new product](#add-product) to the grid.

 {{% /alert %}}

 ## Alternative to Calculated Attributes

-You can use view entities to search and sort items, as well as receive the calculated attribute (or Total Value).
+You can use view entities to search and sort items, as well as hold the calculated attribute (or Total Value).
 This is only calculated once, unlike a non-persistable entity, where it is calculated each time the object is accessed.

 For example, the *OrderLine* entity represents a single entry in an order.
 It has the following attributes: